What are “UberX”, “UberSelect”, “UberTaxi”, and “UberBlack”?

 These are all names of tiers of service that Uber provides.
 Basically, they denote the type of vehicle that you will be getting a ride in, and consequently how much your fare will be (since higher-end cars are more expensive to maintain).
 There are three others: “UberXL”, “UberSUV”, and “UberLUX”.

-You will be able to select the type of service that you get when you request an Uber ride (see our How to Use Uber tutorial).
+You will be able to select the type of service that you get when you request an Uber ride.
 Note that not all levels of Uber service will be available in all cities or areas.

 This is the least expensive tier of Uber service.
 Drivers on this tier use economical 4-door compact sedans that you’ll typically see on the road every day.